Judy Aron

 Judy Aron is a New Hampshire politician.

 Education

 Aron earned a B.A. in economics from State University of New York at New Paltz.

 Career

 On November 6, 2018, Aron was elected to the New Hampshire House of Representatives where she represents the Sullivan 7 district.
 Aron assumed office on December 5, 2018.
 Aron is a Republican.

 Personal life

 Aron resides in South Acworth, New Hampshire.
-Aron is married and has three children.
+Aron is married to fellow representative Michael Aron and has three children.